js-oh/Conceptual-Recurrence-Plotting-in-R/README.md

 # Conceptual-Recurrence-Plotting-in-R

-R code for conceptual recurrence plotting (LINK TO THE ARTICLE AFTER PUBLISHING).
+This is a R code for implementing conceptual recurrence plotting (CRP) in R.

+To see its implementation in analyzing psychotherapy transcripts, refer to my article here (LINK TO THE ARTICLE AFTER PUBLISHING).

+For technical details about CRP, refer to these [original](https://ieeexplore.ieee.org/abstract/document/5887327) [articles](https://ieeexplore.ieee.org/abstract/document/6161608).